Egdorf's Nushagak River Camp

 John Crocker's recap: “The river was awesome, and the people who made it happen for us were, too.
 I would recommend it to anyone who wanted to fish in remote Alaska to catch large numbers, big fish, and several different species.” –John Crocker

 You’ll fly to Dillingham, Alaska, on a Wednesday.
-Overnight lodging is not included in the package - recommendations are listed in our information packet.
-On Thursday, a company representative will meet you in Dillingham and then drive you in a van about 20 miles to Aleknagik Lake where Dave Egdorf’s float plane is waiting.
-You’ll take an picturesque one-hour float plane ride to camp.
-This flight is included in the package.
+One hotel night is required and not included in the package - recommendations are listed in our information packet.
+On Thursday morning, a company representative will meet you in Dillingham and then drive you in a van about 20 miles to Aleknagik Lake where Dave Egdorf’s floatplane is waiting.
+The owner Dave Egdorf, a pilot, will fly you to camp, a one-hour scenic flight.
+The floatplane flight is included in the package.
 There is a luggage weight limit of 50-pounds.

 Thursday to Thursday